eclipse/xtext/xtext-website/documentation/310_eclipse_support.md

 fragment = org.eclipse.xtext.xtext.generator.ui.codemining.CodeMiningFragment {}
 ```

 With execution of the generator a stub class `<LanguageName>CodeMiningProvider` is created in the `.codemining` sub-package of the UI plugin.
-Furthermore the provider is registered to the `org.eclipse.ui.workbench.texteditor.codeMiningProviders` extension point in `plugin.xml`.
+Furthermore the provider is registered to the `org.eclipse.ui.workbench.texteditor.codeMiningProviders` extension point in the `plugin.xml`.

 The following class `MyDslCodeMiningProvider` shows a simple example: